howtographql/howtographql/content/backend/graphcool/2-evolving-schema.md

 ---
 title: Evolving the Schema with the CLI
-pageTitle: "GraphQL Schema Migrations with the Graphcool CLI"
+pageTitle: "GraphQL Schema Migrations with the Graphcool CLI Tutorial"
-description: "Learn how to use the Graphcool CLI to make changes to the project's schema"
+description: "Learn best practices for using the Graphcool CLI and how it can be used to evolve to the GraphQL schema."
 ---

 In this chapter, you'll evolve the schema of the Graphcool project by adding the additional types and relations that you need for the Hackernews clone.